Do you have a strong software as a (SaaS) marketing strategy?

 - You can reach 100K+ monthly visitors with the right marketing approach.

 2. Lumen5: 25K - 220K Monthly Visitors in 11 Months

 Lumen5 increased its traffic from 25,000 per month to 220,000+ monthly visitors in just 11 months.
 My team published 30 in-depth blog posts to drive organic traffic to their blog and created 27 landing pages to acquire leads.
 More than 200 backlinks were acquired to these blog posts and landing pages that helped increase organic traffic to 100K+:

 Lumen5 also partnered with Canva by ranking for some of the top keywords like Canva for Work, Canva Pro, and Canva Pricing.
 A blog post by Lumen5 achieved featured snippet on Google for Canva Pro keyword:

-After getting decent traffic for some top Canva keywords, Lumen5 contact Canva and get partnered with them.
-Now they have added CTAs in the blog post that sends highly targeted traffic to Canva.
+After getting decent traffic for some top Canva keywords, Lumen5 contacted Canva and partnered with them.
+Now they have added CTAs in the blog posts that sends highly targeted traffic to Canva.